 - Leave a $5 gas card + pack of gum on a gas pump

 - Leave a pack of nice pens for a server at a restaurant

 - Send a dessert over to another table anonymously at a restaurant

 - Leave a coloring book & crayons on the bus

-- Leave a movie gift card in the back of a book at the library, “Now go see the movie!”
+- Leave a movie gift card in the back of a book at the library with a note that says “Now go see the movie!”

 - Leave sunglasses, gum, and trail mix on a windshield in the hospital employee parking lot for an ‘after work snack’

-- Leave a $5 Grocery gift card taped to the “21” kid/car shopping cart
+- Leave a $5 grocery gift card taped to a shopping cart

-- Post a photo of you or your act of kindness and use the hashtag #WDSD18.
+- Post a photo of you or your act of kindness and use the hashtag #WDSD19.